nokia/AttestationEngine/t10/systemd/README.md

 # Installation

+Instructions for getting the ta installed and running with systemd

 ## A home for the trust agent

 First create a suitable home for these files, eg `/opt/ta` and set it to a suitable user, eg: tss, xxx, pi, whatever...